DivyashreePrasad05/python-learning-journey/README.md

 ### 🔹 Day 06
 - File: day_06_journal_log.py
 - Description:Creates a user learning journal log and save them in text file.

+### 🔹 Day 07
+- File: tasklist_manager.py
+- Description:Creates a user tasks where add , view , mark completed , delete and exit from the tasklist and creates text file. .
 ---

 ## ▶️ How to Run